Naville/WTFJH/DOCS/HackingGuide.md

 2. OBFUSCATION OBFUSCATION SYMBOLS (NOT ALL.
 NEED CONTRIBUTIONS)
 3. PROTOTYPE *Enable Codes Flagged As Prototype*
 4. DISABLE=ModuleName1,ModuleName2,.........   *DISABLE UNWANTED MODULES*
-5. JAILED *Will Attempt To Build For Non-Jailbroken Devices.MSHookFunction and ThirdPartyTools Are Currently Disabled.
-Probably Will Switch To FishHook Later*
+5. JAILED *Will Attempt To Build For Non-Jailbroken Devices.MSHookFunction Will Switch To FishHook*